DONTSTOPLOVINGMEBABY/Fake-YouTube/README.md

 # Fake-YouTube

+## Fake YouTube is currently offline while it undergoes some maintenace -- Posted July/8th-2023

-### [Fake-YouTube](https://henryjacobs.us) is a React YouTube clone that grants users much of the same functionality they would get on actual YouTube.
+### Fake YouTube is a React YouTube clone that grants users much of the same functionality they would get on actual YouTube.

 Some of the things users can do on Fake-YouTube include :
 - Uploading videos to their own channel